We must return to Bill Clinton’s philosophy of fiscal responsibility.

 There is an intense national debate about the causes of the moral decline in the country.
 Perhaps one of the main causes is the immorality is the government’s lack of fiscal responsibility — and the people who vote for this government.
 The gross immorality is the government spending money it doesn’t have, and then passing the bill onto their children.
 And then projecting the guilt onto the scapegoat.

 An Illegal Government

 Even though not technically illegal, there seems to be something illegal about taking the earnings from the next generation.
 A reasonable estimate of how much the upper 50% taxpayer will pay on interest is around $5,000 a year for his/her entire life.
 Suppose the taxpayer’s working life is 40 years.
 This amounts to $200,000 the current generation is taking from that worker.
 If you multiply this $200,000 by the 70 million taxpayers who actually pay federal taxes, this amounts to $14 trillion dollars this generation is taking from the future generation.
 And this is not including all the debt that will be added in the next 30 years!

 This makes Bernie Madow look like a boy scout.

 The moral and legal imperative is clear.
 We must not only balance the budget, but begin to pay back the debt, regardless of the effect it has on the economy, on world events, or on society.
-The only exception to this moral imperative is if there is an emergency, such as World War II or the depression, and society has a realistic and clear plan of paying back the borrowed money.
+The only exception to this moral imperative is if there is an emergency, such as World War II or the depression, and society has a realistic and clear plan of paying back the borrowed money in the near future.
 And we have not had such a plan since Ronald Reagan declared that “deficits don’t matter.”